ittigorn-tra/twitter-api-sample-project/README.md

 API docs are auto-generated and can be viewed / test interactively via Swagger UI by visiting `localhost/docs`

-OpenAPI json file can also be downloaded on the page
+OpenAPI json file can also be downloaded on the page.

 ## Testing